nemo794/nisarqa/docs/helpers/process_to_build_the_docx.md

                 tx = cl.Range.Text
                 ' Remove the paragraph mark and cell marker tx = Left(tx, Len(tx) - 2)
-                If tx = "Path:" Then
+                If tx = "Path" Then
                     isSpecTable = True
                     ' If so, color the row pale blue rw.Shading.ForegroundPatternColor = wdColorPaleBlue